Build a Transaction

 Here's how you can deploy using RPC:

-The hash variable obtained at the end of the code represents the Transaction Hash of the transaction you just sent.
+of the transaction you just sent.
 This can be used to query and review transaction details.

-To check your transaction, copy the hash and search for the transaction on the CKB Explorer (Testnet).
+and search for the transaction on the CKB Explorer (Testnet).
 In the transaction's details, you should find a cell in the outputs - the spore you just created on-chain!

 What's Next?